LoginVSI/LE-PBI-Connector/README.md

 ## Step 2: Move `.mez` to the Power BI Custom Connectors Folder

-Power BI requires custom connectors to be stored in a specific folder.
+Power BI requires custom report connectors to be stored in a specific folder.

 1. Open File Explorer
 2. Navigate to: